safakkbilici/YTU-CE/README.md

 Lecturers change frequently.
 Please update lecturers by contributing.
 If you are not familiar with pull-request and git, you can always use my email.

 ## Status
-- It was difficult to take meticulous notes in online education...
+- (22 Jan 2021) It was difficult to take meticulous notes in online education...
-- No, I am not dead yet.
+- (19 Nov 2021) No, I am not dead yet.
 I will upload 4x7 as well.
+- (16 Jan 2022) I am dead inside.
+But I uploaded almost all 4x7.
+Ready to farewell: 4x8.